Homepage: The Cicada FAQ

 Question: Is there such thing as an albino cicada?

-Answer: No. When most cicadas first emerge they are white in color.
+Answer: No. When many types of cicadas first emerge from their nymphal skin they are white in color.
 Gradually, their bodies become a darker color.
 Some take longer than others to change.
-Some die before the change can occur.
+Some die before the change can occur, and their corpses remain white.

 Question: How can I tell a male from a female?

 Answer: If it is singing, it's a male.
-The next best way is to flip them over and look at their belly.
-If the belly is streamlined and comes to a point like a sharpened pencil, it's a female.
-If the belly is fat and cigar-like and the end kind of looks like the top of the Capitol building in Washington D.C., it's a male.
+The next best way is to flip them over and look at their abdomen.
+If the abdomen is fat and cigar-like and the end kind of looks like the top of the Capitol building in Washington D.C., it's a male.
+If the abdomen is streamlined and comes to a point like a sharpened pencil, it's a female.

 Question: I found a poor cicada with nasty shriveled up wings.
 Why does it have nasty shriveled up wings?

-Answer: There are a number of possibilities including malnutrition and fungus.
+Answer: There are a number of possibilities including harsh weather, like wind and rain, malnutrition and fungus infection.

 Question: What purpose do they serve?